Greg Sitrick leads Messner Reeves’ intellectual property group.

 When clients need to litigate, Greg is an equally reliable resource.
 His combination of business sense and litigation skills makes him an excellent partner for any client whose IP represents its greatest assets.
 His experiences allow him to counsel on a variety of issues from small nominal matters to large bet-the-company type matters, with clients ranging from barely funded start-ups to international multi-billion dollar corporations.
-His clients see him as a business partner, and voted him a BTI client all-star in 2014.
+His clients voted him a BTI client all-star in 2014 and again in 2019.

-Before attending law school, Greg earned a degree in Electrical Engineering and then worked for Intelligent Resources Integrated Systems, U.S. Robotics/3COM, and MPC Products Corporation.
+Prior to attending law school, Greg earned a degree in electrical engineering and worked for Intelligent Resources Integrated Systems, U.S. Robotics/3COM, and MPC Products Corporation.
 He has hands-on experience with video technology including green-screen technologies and MPEG authoring technologies, communications technology including modems and communication devices, and aeronautical/aerospace engineering technologies such as components and systems for fighter jets, space shuttles, commercial aircraft, military helicopters, tanks, and GPS-guided bombs.

 - Extern to the Honorable Ronald A. Guzman

-- Assistant Coach, Men’s Varsity Club Hockey Team (2003–2009)
+- Assistant Coach, Northwestern University Men’s Varsity Club Hockey Team (2003–2009)